alegaio7/throttler/readme.md

 }
 ```

-`tr.Enqueue` merely creates a reference to tasks that will be executed, but they're aren't executed yet:
+`tr.Enqueue` merely creates a reference to tasks that will be executed, but they're aren't executed yet.

-To begin processing the tasks with the concurrenty/delay defined in the constructor of TaskRunnerCoordinatorm run:
+To begin processing the tasks with the concurrency/delay defined in the constructor of TaskRunnerCoordinator, run:

 ```sh
 await tr.ProcessTasks();
 ```

 Then, you may want to wait for the tasks to complete.

-**Note:** If the target methods are Actions (no return value), then you may choose to not wait  them for completion, unless you're terminating a process or something like that.
+**Note:** If the target method is an action (no return value), then you may opt not to wait for completion, unless you're terminating a process or something like that.
 ```
 await tr.WaitForTasksToComplete();
 ```

-Finally, if you need the return value of the tasks after they have completed, get them:
+Finally, if you need the return value of the tasks after they have completed, get them with GetCompletedTaskInfo:

 ```sh
 var sb = new System.Text.StringBuilder();